 Increased mortality in elderly patients with dementia-related psychosis.

 Avoid drugs that prolong QT interval (eg, Class 1A and Class III antiarrhythmics, chlorpromazine, thioridazine, gatifloxacin, moxifloxacin).
 Avoid concomitant strong CYP3A4 and/or P-gp inducers (eg, carbamazepine, rifampin, St. John's Wort); if coadmin necessary, consider oral paliperidone ext-rel tabs.
 Caution with other CNS drugs, alcohol, drugs that may cause orthostatic hypotension (monitor).
+Caution with anticholinergic drugs that may elevate body temperature.
 May antagonize levodopa, other dopamine agonists.
 Additive effects with concomitant risperidone or oral paliperidone for long-term use; caution.

-Inj site reactions, somnolence/sedation, dizziness, akathisia, extrapyramidal disorder; may cause NMS, tardive dyskinesia, QT prolongation, metabolic changes, orthostatic hypotension, syncope, hyperprolactinemia, priapism.
+Inj site reactions, somnolence/sedation, dizziness, akathisia, extrapyramidal disorder; may cause NMS, tardive dyskinesia, QT prolongation, metabolic changes, hyperprolactinemia, orthostatic hypotension, syncope, agranulocytosis, priapism.